-CPSLD members agree to the principle of reciprocal borrowing between libraries for students & employees & will implement the practice of reciprocal borrowing if possible & within the mandate of the institution.
+CPSLD members agree to the principle of reciprocal borrowing between libraries for students,employees and emeritus faculty, and will implement the practice of reciprocal borrowing if possible & within the mandate of the institution.

-Students & employees must present proof that they are current students or employees of their home institution when borrowing materials from another institution library.
+Students, employees and emeritus faculty must present proof that they are current students, employees or emeritus faculty of their home institution when borrowing materials from another institution library.
 Reciprocal borrowers are registered at the lending library according to the lending library’s practice (e.g. expiry date established by lending library).

 Current Reciprocal Borrowing Agreements

 As of September 2008, all libraries have confirmed the information below is correct.

 A. Libraries which do full reciprocal borrowing

 The following libraries extend free reciprocal borrowing privileges to students, employees and emeritus faculty from all other CPSLD libraries: